sedadna/sedadna.github.io/category/board.md

 </div>

 <div class="section Ines">
 <p>  <a href="https://www.researchgate.net/profile/Ines-Barrenechea-2" target="_blank"><b>Ines Barrenechea</b></a> has a PhD in Earth Sciences from Geneva University.
 Her PhD research was focused on reconstructing marine biodiversity and on biomonitoring using eDNA metabarcoding.
-Current research interest is marine extremophiles (protists) from ancient and recent sediments.
+Her current research interest is marine extremophiles (protists) from ancient and recent sediments.
 She is currently a postdoc at the Arctic University of Norway, Tromsø, Norway.
 Ines is responsible for organising PhD seminars from Europe/Africa time zone.</p>
 </div>

 <div class="section Jordan">